isabelc6/PPO-Algorithm-Tutorial/PPO Algorithm Tutorial.md

 pip install opencv-python==4.5.5.62

-> \# OpenCV is a library of programming functions that is often used to
+> \# OpenCV is a library of programming functions that are often used to
 > process videos and images.
 This installs version 4.5.5.62 of the
 > OpenCV Python library.